s-Nick/oneAPI-spec/source/elements/oneMath/source/architecture/other_architecture.inc.rst

 ..
 ..
 SPDX-License-Identifier: CC-BY-4.0

-.. _onemkl_arch_other:
+.. _onemath_arch_other:

 Other Features
 ----------------
-This section covers all other features in the design of oneMKL architecture.
+This section covers all other features in the design of oneMath architecture.

-.. _onemkl_spec_current_version:
+.. _onemath_spec_current_version:

 Specification Version and Compliance
 +++++++++++++++++++++++++++++++++++++++++++++

-Each oneMKL domain must define a preprocessor macro to represent the version of the specification that the implementation is compliant with.
+Each oneMath domain must define a preprocessor macro to represent the version of the specification that the implementation is compliant with.

 The macros for each domain are listed as follows: